-LC President Dr. Kenneth R. Garren recounted the recent achievements of Lynchburg College students, including academic accolades and athletic victories.
+LC President Dr. Kenneth R. Garren recounted the recent achievements of University of Lynchburg students, including academic accolades and athletic victories.
 “It is your turn to take part in all of these great things,” he said.
-“I want you and your experience at Lynchburg College to be the very best.
+“I want you and your experience at University of Lynchburg to be the very best.
 I want you to be champions in all that you do.”

 He challenged the students to pay attention to the insights that LC faculty, staff, and coaches will guide them towards and to make friends with their fellow students.
 “We are here to inspire you as you will inspire us to walk together on the paths of discovery,” Dr. Garren said.